delusionsGH/deliribot/readme.md

 -zz

+YOU NEED TO MAKE A CONFIG.JSON FILE WITH THE BOTUSERNAME AND BOTPASSWORD KEYS!!!!!

+OTHERWISE THE BOT WILL NOT WORK!!!!!!!

 how to start up this mess:
 1. cd to the file's directory in cmd
 2. do `deno run --allow-all main.js`